AgileVentures/LocalSupport/docs/installation/issues.md

 As per the documentation for [rspec-rails](https://www.relishapp.com/rspec/rspec-rails/docs),
   > It needs to be in the :development group to expose generators and rake tasks without having to type RAILS_ENV=test.

+### Ruby version missmatch

+If you're running Mac OsX and High Sierra, you may get a Ruby version missmatch error when trying to run
+     bundle
+Try running
+     gem uninstall bundler && gem install bundler bundle
+That should fix that issue and run the bundle install.

 ### Lack of JS runtime

 Another issue that has been encountered is the following: